Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Simulation Studies

 Following the definitions from Sec. \ref{sec:factorCF}, the full state vector includes 22 random states

 where for the HS-CF fusion, define the local random state vector at agent $i$

-Here $\mathcal{T}_i$ is the set of targets observed by agent $i$, and $X^{\mathcal{T}_i}$ includes all target random state vectors $x^t$, s.t $t\in \mathcal{T}_i$.
+Here $\mathcal{T}_i$ is the set of targets observed by agent $i$ and $X^{\mathcal{T}_i}$ includes all target random state vectors $x^t$, s.t $t\in \mathcal{T}_i$.
 In other words, the local random state vector at each agent includes only locally relevant targets and the local biases.
 In the HS-CF, where two agents $i$ and $j$ only share the marginal statistics regarding common states, messages should only consist data regarding targets $t\in \mathcal{T}_i \cap \mathcal{T}_j$.
-For example, according to Table \ref{tab:measurementError} and the network tree topology, for agents $1$ and $2$: $\mathcal{T}_1 \cap \mathcal{T}_2=T_2$.
+For example, according to Table \ref{tab:measurementError} and the network tree topology, for agents $1$ and $2$: $\mathcal{T}_1 \cap \mathcal{T}_2=T_2$, i.e. the common random state is $x^2$.
+Notice that the local subset of rvs is not limited to only one type of state.
+For example, agents $1$ and $5$ has target position state vectors $x^1$ and $x^6$, respectively, in their local subset, since they are the only agents tasked with the corresponding targets.

-The data communication requirements for this relatively small system were calculated; similar to the results from Sec. \ref{sec:NumExample}, the BDF-CF and the HS-CF requires about 38\% and 2.6\% of the original CF communication data requirements, respectively.
+The data communication requirements for this relatively small system were calculated: similar to the results from Sec. \ref{sec:NumExample}, the BDF-CF and the HS-CF require about 38\% and 2.6\% of the original CF communication data requirements, respectively.

 The BDF-CF and the HS-CF performance was tested with 500 Monte Carlo simulations and compared to a centralized estimator.
 As mentioned before, in the BDF-CF each platform processes the full random state vector (\ref{eq:exampleFullState}), while in the HS-CF each platform processes only the locally relevant random states (\ref{eq:examplePartState}).
 In the simulations fusion occurs in every time step.